- 300 level

 Second Semester - 18 points

-Molecular aspects of virus entry, replication, and assembly in host cells.
+Molecular aspects of viral entry, replication, and assembly in host cells.
 Mechanisms by which viruses manipulate the hosts to multiply and cause disease.

 Viruses are a diverse group of obligate intracellular pathogens that must infect a host to replicate.
 Viruses infect all forms of life and cause a wide array of human diseases such as flu, measles, hepatitis, polio, and rabies.
 Viruses manipulate host cell pathways to complete their life cycle and escape host-induced antiviral immune responses.
 The amazing diversity of viruses is underpinned by central themes of cell entry, genome replication, gene expression, virion assembly, and virion release.